Ancient Greeks: Everyday Life, Beliefs and Myths

 Introduction to the Ancient Greeks

-Ancient Greece had a warm, dry climate, just like Greece today.
-People had jobs such as farming, fishing, traders, soldiers or scholars.
-Scholars had jobs such as scientists, artists and teachers.
-For many Greeks, life was hard, they were often poor and there was little water, farmland and timber for building.
-This is why lots of Greeks sailed away to find new lands to settle.
+Ancient Greeks lived in City States, which were run like separate countries with their own traditions and currencies.
+People worked in farming, fishing, or as traders, soldiers and scholars (scientists, artists and teachers).
+For many Greeks, life was hard, as they were often poor and resources like water, farmland and timber for building could be scarce.
+For this reason lots of Greeks sailed away to find new lands to settle.